apache/spark/docs/mllib-data-types.md

 <div data-lang="scala" markdown="1">

 A [`RowMatrix`](api/scala/index.html#org.apache.spark.mllib.linalg.distributed.RowMatrix) can be created from an `RDD[Vector]` instance.
-Then we can compute its column summary statistics.
+Then we can compute its column summary statistics and decompositions.
+[QR decomposition](https://en.wikipedia.org/wiki/QR_decomposition) is of the form A = QR where Q is an orthogonal matrix and R is an upper triangular matrix.
+For [singular value decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition) and [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis), please refer to [Dimensionality reduction](mllib-dimensionality-reduction.html).

 {% highlight scala %}
 import org.apache.spark.mllib.linalg.Vector